JMSkelton/ModeMap/README.md

 3. Post-process the calculation results to generate the potential-energy surface maps (`ModeMap_PostProcess.py`).

 4. If desired, fit the calculated potential-energy surfaces to polynomial functions for further analysis (`ModeMap_PolynomialFit.py`).

+5. Again, if desired, carry out further post processing by using the fitted potential-surface(s) as input to a 1D Schr&ouml;dinger solver.
+   A Fortran code written by J. Buckeridge (UCL) is provided in [1DSchrodingerSolver](./1DSchrodingerSolver).
+   This uses the Fourier method to obtain the eigenvalues and eigenvectors in the anharmonic potential, and to determine an effective renormalised (harmonic) frequency for the mode that reproduces its contribution to the thermodynamic partition function at a given temperature.
+   The [TISH code](https://github.com/jarvist/Julia-SoftModeTISH-DeformationPotential) by J. M. Frost, which was written to study bandgap-deformation potentials, can also work with polynomial fits.

 Limitations
 -----------